swayanshu/Lower_Back_Pain_Analysis/README.md

 About this Dataset
 310 Observations, 13 Attributes (12 Numeric Predictors, 1 Binary Class Attribute - No Demographics)

-The data has been taken from Kaggle competition "https://www.kaggle.com/sammy123/lower-back-pain-symptoms-dataset" Codes are also referred from kaggle notebooks.
+The data has been taken from Kaggle competition "https://www.kaggle.com/sammy123/lower-back-pain-symptoms-dataset" Codes are also referred from some of the kaggle notebooks.

 Lower Back Pain
 Low back pain is very normal now a days.
 Starting from old people to almost the IT people are suffering from back pain due to irregular sitting posture.